Home > French Words > French Phrases > YOU ARE HERE

-Are included a full definition of what it is and how to use it in a normal conversation with an audio example.
-And because we care about you, we also sprinkled useful stuff like dialogue example, slow pronunciation audio and more!
+Ready to learn everything you want to know about the basic French word "Bonsoir"?
+It includes a full guide of what it is and how to use it in everyday life with an audio example.
+But that's not all, we also added some useful stuff like dialogue example, slow pronunciation audio and more!

 “Bonsoir” is the common way to say “Good evening” in French.